rhiot/rhiot/docs/readme.md

     from("jms:webcam").
       to("webcam:spycam");

-Or use it to enrich the gps payload;

-    from("gpsd:gps?gps_enrich=webcam:spycam").
-      to("seda:cam")

-You can specify the resolution with custom width and height, or the resolution name;
+Specify the resolution with custom width and height, or the resolution name;

     from("webcam:spycam?resolution=HD720").
       to("seda:cam")